-Like most children, if given a straw my three will blow bubbles till the cup overflows, which gave me an idea for a fun investigation.
+Like most children, if given a straw my four will blow bubbles till the cup overflows, which gave me an idea for a fun investigation.
 We tried to find out which of three different drinks made the best bubbles, using it as a fun exercise in experimental design.

 Find out whether purple grape juice, apple juice or chocolate milk make the most bubbles when you blow into them with a straw.